varuntahin2210/HandGestureRecognition/README.md

 Understanding the Dataset
 The training data consists of a few hundred videos categorised into one of the five classes.
 Each video (typically 2-3 seconds long) is divided into a sequence of 30 frames(images).
 These videos have been recorded by various people performing one of the five gestures in front of a webcam - similar to what the smart TV will use.

-In the following lecture, Snehansu will walk you through the problem statement and the dataset in detail.

 Play Video
 The data is in a zip file.
 The zip file contains a 'train' and a 'val' folder with two CSV files for the two folders.
 These folders are in turn divided into subfolders where each subfolder represents a video of a particular gesture.
 Each subfolder, i.e. a video, contains 30 frames (or images).
 Note that all images in a particular video subfolder have the same dimensions but different videos may have different dimensions.
 Specifically, videos have two types of dimensions - either 360x360 or 120x160 (depending on the webcam used to record the videos).
 Hence, you will need to do some pre-processing to standardise the videos.